DSACMS/npd/Approach.md

 ### Anti-Fragile Infrastructure

- • Fail Loudly, Recover Quickly: Small, fragile components improve system robustness.
+ • Fail Loudly, Recover Quickly: Small, fragile components improve overall system robustness.
  • Continuous Feedback Loops: Tests and checks detect degradations early.
+ - Leverage lots of different kinds of tests, generally preferring higher level tests that will detect between system failures
+ - Specifically leverage data expectation tests to avoid pipeline technical debt
+ - Data expectations should make us aware of healthcare ecosystem changes as much as data etc errors.
+I.e. if all of the pediatricians are suddenly men.
+This could mean a dramatic change in the healthcare system or a broken import script.

 ### Legacy Respect: The Joel on Software Principle